sayful1/upcoming-events-lists/readme.txt

 == Frequently Asked Questions ==
-Do you have questions or issues with SIS Upcoming Events?
+Do you have questions or issues with Upcoming Events Lists?
 [Ask for support](http://wordpress.org/support/plugin/upcoming-events-lists)

 == Screenshots ==
 1. Screenshot of event widget selection
 2. Screenshot of event description include by custom post
 3. Screenshot of all event list
-4. Screenshot of display of event at front-end
+4. Screenshot of display of event at frontend

 == Changelog ==

+= version 1.3.3 - 2019-01-23 =
+* Tweak - Checked version compatibility upto WordPress 5.0
+* Dev - Add `Upcoming_Events_Lists_Event` class for event post type.
+* Dev - Update core code.

 = version 1.3.2 - 2017-01-15 =
 * Updated - Updated jQuery UI Datepicker style for Admin.